mathieuemery/http_server/README.md

 # RustHTTP - A Lightweight HTTP Server in Rust

-A lightweight multithreaded HTTP server written in Rust.

 ## Features

 - **Multithreaded**: Uses a thread pool to handle concurrent connections